-Cheers was a hugely popular Sitcom, which aired on NBC for eleven seasons (1982-1993), about the goings-on at a friendly neighborhood bar in Boston.
+Cheers was a hugely popular sitcom, which aired on NBC for eleven seasons (1982-1993), about the goings-on at a friendly neighborhood bar in Boston.
 When it began, it was notable for the fact that the entire show took place in the bar, never venturing outside, but this was dropped after a while.
 The Sam-Diane relationship was the most over-elaborate relationship in television history, until Ross and Rachel came into the picture.For its first couple seasons, Cheers was teetering on the brink of cancellation despite acclaim from critics and actually came in dead last in the ratings its first year.
 However, it slowly became one of the most popular shows on television.
 Its final episode, which aired on May 20, 1993, was one of the most watched finales for a sitcom in American television history.Cheers can be neatly divided into the Diane years and the Rebecca years.
 Shelley Long played Diane Chambers for five seasons, in which the Sam-Diane romance was the central theme.
 After Long left for a less-than-brilliant career in movies, and to raise her child, Kirstie Alley joined the cast as Rebecca Howe.
-While the sexual tension between Sam and Rebecca remained a plot element, the show became more of an ensemble for its last six seasons.The first draft of the Cheers script was originally set in a hotel, with wacky guests coming and going (the creators were inspired by Fawlty Towers).
-After the vast majority of script ideas ended up set in the hotel's bar, the producers just dropped the hotel concept entirely.Cheers was modelled after the real-life Boston bar The Bull and Finch, which was used as the exterior.
+Though the sexual tension between Sam and Rebecca remained a plot element, the show became more of an ensemble for its last six seasons.The first draft of the Cheers script was originally set in a hotel of all places, with wacky guests coming and going (the creators were inspired by Fawlty Towers).
+After the vast majority of script ideas ended up set in the hotel's bar, the producers just dropped the hotel concept entirely.Cheers was modeled after the real-life Boston bar The Bull and Finch, which was used as the exterior.
 The two bars do not share a layout indoors, the Bull and Finch being completely different, so a replica of Cheers as it appeared on the show was built at Faneuil Hall.
-Most consider it a cheap tourist trap (the Bull and Finch less so, and it has some damned good baked beans).The show produced two SpinOffs - The Tortellis, a mainly forgotten one season show featuring Carla's ex-husband Nick and his family; and the very successful Frasier which ran for 11 years.
+Most consider it a cheap tourist trap (the Bull and Finch less so, and it has some damned good baked beans).The show produced two spin-offs: The Tortellis, a mainly forgotten one-season show featuring Carla's ex-husband Nick and his family, and the very successful Frasier which ran for 11 years.

 "Sometimes you wanna go, where everybody knows your trope":